 What did you add for this tour?

 We have a second guitarist, Doug Gillard; he played most of our shows last year and he will be playing for the whole tour.
 There is also Martin Wenk on trumpet and keyboard.
 A five-piece for almost the whole of the European tour!

 What’s your favourite track on the album?

 The Moon Is Calling is one of my favourites.
 I like it a lot because there are a lot of moments where I don’t know what we are doing, why I’m singing what I’m singing.
 I was just making up words but in a true way.
 A song I wrote without thinking – just wrote it – it’s a good feeling.

 Well, who knows.
 We have already two: Waiting for Something and When I Was Young.

-It is a work of a friend of mine, it seems to be a painting but he actually carved a yellow layer with a little knife.
+It’s the work of a friend of mine; it seems to be a painting but he actually carved a yellow layer with a little knife.
 Every single little branch is individually carved: an incredibly meticulous job.
 I love it.